 Trekking trousers and shorts

-When you are in lower altitude to hike, it might get really very hot.
-So, you might need hiking shorts for lower altitude and hiking trousers for the higher.
+When you are at a lower altitude to hike, it might get really very hot.
+So, you might need hiking shorts for lower altitudes and hiking trousers for higher.

 Mensuration pad or tampons